Learning in Stackelberg Markov Games

-To facilitate the analysis of optimal policies as defined in \eqref{eqn:value-best}, and to ensure the existence of such solutions, we introduce the following assumption. \begin{assumption}[Continuity and Boundedness] The reward functions $r_i(s_i, s_{-i}, a_i, a_{-i})$ and the transition kernel functions $P_i(s_i, a_i, a_{-i})$ are continuous in $\States_i$ and in $\Actions_i$, $\Actions_{-i}$ for each $i \in \Index$.
-In addition, the reward functions are uniformly bounded; that is, there exists a finite number $R$ such that $\abs{r_i(s_i, s_{-i}, a_i, a_{-i})} \leq R$, for all $s_i \in \States_i, a_i \in \Actions_i, a_{-i} \in \Actions_{-i}, \forall i \in \Index$. \end{assumption} This assumption is central to guaranteeing the existence of optimal stationary policies.
+To facilitate the analysis of optimal policies as defined in \eqref{eqn:value-best}, and to ensure the existence of such solutions, we introduce the following assumption. \begin{assumption}[Continuity and Boundedness] Each agent $i$'s reward function $r_i(\vecs, \va)$ and the transition kernel $P_i(s_i, \va)$ are continuous in $\States_i$ and $\Actions$.
+In addition, the reward function is uniformly bounded; that is, there exists a finite number $R$ such that $\abs{r_i(\vecs, \va)} \leq R$, for all $\vecs \in \States$ and $\va \in \Actions$. \end{assumption} This assumption is central to guaranteeing the existence of optimal stationary policies.
 Under standard conditions such as continuity, compactness, and boundedness, it is well established (e.g., \cite{puterman2014markov, agarwal2019reinforcement}) that stationary (i.e., time-invariant, memoryless) policies suffice for optimality in infinite-horizon discounted Markov games.
 We therefore focus exclusively on stationary policies, which simplifies the analysis and reflects both standard practice and real-world settings, where agents typically use fixed policies that depend only on the current state, not on time or history.
-Specifically, a stationary Stackelberg equilibrium (SSE) in the game $\MarkovGame_S$ is defined as follows. \begin{definition} Given a Stackelberg Markov game $\MarkovGame_S$ with shared state space $\mathcal{S}$, a policy pair $(\pi_L^\SSE, \pi_F^\SSE)$ is a \emph{stationary Stackelberg equilibrium} if, for all $s \in \mathcal{S}$,